DenisGorbachev/coda-api/doc/dev/error-handling.md

 //!
 //! * `parse_config_v2` is longer
 //!
 //!
-That means `parse_config_v2` is strictly better but requires more code.
+That means `parse_config_v2` is strictly better but requires writing more code.
 However, with LLMs, writing more code is not an issue.
-Therefore, it's better to use a more verbose approach, which provides you with better errors.
+Therefore, it's better to use a more verbose approach `v2`, which provides you with better errors.
 //!
 //!
 This crates provides the `handle` family of macros to simplify the error handling code.
 //!
 //! ## Better debugging
 //!
 //!
-To improve your debugging experience: call [`exit_result`] in `main` right before return, and it will display all information necessary to understand the root cause of the error (see example below).
+To improve your debugging experience: call [`exit_result`] in `main` right before return, and it will display all information necessary to understand the root cause of the error:
 //!
 //! ```rust
 //! # #[cfg(feature = "std")]